Bake or Break

 Cinnamon Roll Cake

-With a gooey cinnamon filling between two moist layers of cake swirled with cinnamon sugar, this Cinnamon Roll Cake tastes just like cinnamon rolls – but in cake form!
+With a gooey cinnamon filling between two moist layers of cake swirled with cinnamon sugar, this Cinnamon Roll Cake tastes just like cinnamon rolls—but in cake form!
 It brings together the warm and familiar flavors of the classic breakfast pastry, topping it all off with an authentic cinnamon roll icing.

 A slice of glazed cake on a plate with a cinnamon and brown sugar filling.

-The secret ingredient in this cake is sour cream.
-It makes the crumb incredibly moist and adds a slight tanginess to the yellow cake base.
+• Balanced flavor.
+The sour cream also adds a slight tanginess to the yellow cake base.
 This works so well to balance out the brown sugar, cinnamon, and pecans, as well as the sweet vanilla icing that tops it all off.

 All the ingredients for Cinnamon Roll Cake laid out on the counter.